The Doctor Shopper

 On the first page of The Doctor Shopper at the upper left, the patient's diagnosis is reported: 550.90 Repair, Init, Inguinal, Hernia, Reducible.
 The number 550.90 is the ICD (International Classification of Diseases) code for a hernia repair.
 The rest of the information in The Doctor Shopper is discussed in the following sections:

 The Value Chart is more than just another pretty chart.
 We believe it has the power to truly revolutionize the way healthcare is delivered.
 Because both Diagnosticians and patients will be scrutinizing the Value Charts, downstream doctors have a strong incentive to lower their prices and improve their performance—and to pressure hospitals to do the same—just to remain competitive with their fellow doctors.
 In a word, providers will have to compete to maintain a thriving practice.

 One of the most powerful results of the RE·MEDI system is that it eliminates or significantly mitigates virtually every major healthcare cost driver.
 The article on RE·MEDI Cost Savings sketches out the proof of this result.
 The nearby table shows the impact of RE·MEDI on 19 of the major factors that make our healthcare system so costly.
 The first 12 impacts are the direct consequence of the vigorous competition in healthcare markets created by RE·MEDI.
-Most of these cost drivers are mitigated simply because patients will tend to choose doctors who are on The Cutting Edge.
+Most of these cost drivers are mitigated simply because patients will tend to choose doctors who are on the the Best-Value Boundary.
 The next impact relates to the many ways that the RE·MEDI system reduces recovery and liability risks.
-The next five drivers are the result of the RE·MEDI system's unique operating efficiencies, which are described in the article on QuickSafe, our fully automated health plan administrator.
+The next five drivers are the result of the RE·MEDI system's unique operating efficiencies, which are described in the article on FAHPA, our fully automated health plan administrator.
 Finally, the last impact is the result of eliminating "defensive medicine."

 thereby solving the third-party payer problem